The 2025 Status list is live ! View all posts

 • Sensitive skin: Prone to irritation, redness, and reactions to certain ingredients.

-Once you’ve identified your skin type, you can start building a skincare regimen that works for you.
+Once you’ve identified your skin type, you can begin building a skincare regimen tailored to your needs.

 Step 1: Cleansing – The Foundation of Skincare